MakarovArtyom/MakarovArtyom.github.io/_posts/2019-02-02-volvo-data.md

 However, we assume that model does not cover the sharp peaks, underestimating predictions in highly-selling periods (March'14 or December'15).
 ![LSTM]({{ 'volvo_data/train_val.gif' | absolute_url }})

-The similar tendency is observed on test sample below.
+The similar tendency is observed on test sample below. <br>
-**Overestimating** can cause too positive prediction and wrong beliefs, that often leads to high targets setting and production costs increase.
+ - **Overestimating** can cause too positive prediction and wrong beliefs, that often leads to high targets setting and production costs increase. <br>
-**Underestimating** in opposite, can lead to wrongly negative market outlook.
+ - **Underestimating** in opposite, can lead to wrongly negative market outlook.

 ![LSTM]({{ 'volvo_data/test_val.gif' | absolute_url }})